 If you’re a site-building novice, then hosted solutions are probably the best route, as these are essentially web-based software that you can use to set up your online store.

-So, to get you started, start by browsing available eCommerce website builders, such as Wix.
+So, to get you started, start by browsing available eCommerce website builders, such as Wix and Shopify.
 Some essential factors to consider when choosing a website builder include:

 - Ease of use